anton-mitune/obsidian-journal-visualizer/docs/features/FUTURE.md

 // TODO later, add a settings page for the plugin to let user explicitly set week start day if needed.

+use a proper logging system instead of console.log for debug/info/warn/error messages.